burgertonight/voiceit-ivr-demo/README.md

 1. Set the environment variable `VOICEIT_DEVELOPER_ID` to your VoiceIt DeveloperId and `VOICEPRINT_PHRASE` to a phrase that you have pre - approved in your VoiceIt console and `CONTENT_LANGUAGE` to associated contentLanguage
 2. `npm start`
 3. Point a Twilio Phone number to VoiceURL to your `http://app-name-here/incoming_call`
+4. Make sure the HTTP Method is set to POST

 ### Deploy to Heroku